TheHolyRoger/TheHolyRogerCoin/doc/build-osx.md

 2. Build theholyroger-core:

-    Configure and build the headless  binaries as well as the GUI (if Qt is found).
+    Configure and build the headless theholyroger binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.